pmitros/school-committee/streamline.md

 to incentives, those tend to fall by the wayside.
-However, used correctly, with the understanding that much of evaluation is qualitative and needs to be combined with theoretical and substantative arguments, more knowledge is better.
+However, used correctly, with the understanding that much of evaluation is qualitative and needs to be combined with theoretical and substantive arguments, more knowledge is better.

-But used correctly, integrated with different types of evidence, and not tied to high stakes, students, teachers, and school systems do better with testing, monitoring, feedback, and continued assessment.
+However, used correctly, integrating different types of evidence, and not tied to high stakes, students, teachers, and school systems do better with testing, monitoring, feedback, and continued assessment.
 That is established science.